 Paralegal Salary Guide UK 2026

-If you are weighing up a move this year, there is no single paralegal salary figure that covers the UK.
 A residential conveyancing paralegal in Bournemouth, a litigation paralegal in Southampton and a private client paralegal in Guildford can all sit at very different pay points, even when the job title looks the same.
-The market across the South of England has stayed active, but firms are still cautious.
-That means pay has moved, just not evenly.

 Pay by practice area